T-WEB-800/docker/README.md

 ## Installation

-- Clone the project repositories (docker, api, webapp) in the same directory
+- Clone the project repositories (ert-docker, ert-api, ert-adapter, ert-webapp) in the same directory
 - Ensure your local directories are checked out on `develop`
 - Move into the docker directory (`cd ert-docker`)
 - Run the following: